marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

     var actual = getAccount("00000000-0000-0000-0000-000000000001");
     var expected = readFromResources("account_functional_test/get_account_dto.json");
     JSONAssert.assertEquals(expected, actual, JSONCompareMode.LENIENT);
   }

+  private void createAccount() {
+    var json = readFromResources("account_functional_test/create_account_dto.json");
+    ResponseEntity<String> response = getTestRestTemplate().exchange("/accounts",
+            HttpMethod.POST,
+            new HttpEntity<>(json, getPostHeaders()),
+            String.class);
+    assertThat(response.getStatusCodeValue()).isEqualTo(HttpStatus.CREATED.value());
+  }

+  private String getEtag(String id) {
+    ResponseEntity<String> response = getTestRestTemplate()
+      .getForEntity("/accounts/{id}", String.class, id);
+    return response.getHeaders().getETag();
+  }

+  private String getAccount(String id) {
+    ResponseEntity<String> response = getTestRestTemplate()
+      .getForEntity("/accounts/{id}", String.class, id);
+    return response.getBody();
+  }

+  private HttpHeaders getPostHeaders() {
+    HttpHeaders headers = new HttpHeaders();
+    headers.setContentType(MediaType.APPLICATION_JSON);
+    return headers;
+  }

+  private HttpHeaders getPatchHeaders(String etag) {
+    HttpHeaders headers = new HttpHeaders();
+    headers.setContentType(new MediaType("application", "merge-patch+json"));
+    headers.add(HttpHeaders.ETAG, etag);
+    return headers;
+  }
+}
 ```

 # Difference between Integration and Functional Tests
 If you read the previous article about [integration tests](2018-12-01-integration-tests-with-testcontainers.md) you may ask: what is actual difference?
 These two types of tests may be pretty similar.
-I can highlight the most important ones:
+I can highlight the most important differences:
 * in FunctionalTests you are not allowed to use any production code,
-* all actions need to be done by public interfaces of your system (don't create anything directly inside database),
+* all actions need to be done by public interfaces of your system (e.g. don't create anything directly inside database),
 * inside functional tests you should test happy paths, not corner cases.
 In contrast inside integration tests you can simulate e.g. timeouts, bad responses. etc.

+# Advantages of Functional Tests
+For me, the biggest advantages of Functional Tests are:
+* We are able to test the service as black box.
+It means that that when you have a good functional tests coverage, you are able to make a deep refactoring without changing functional tests.
+* It gives developers pretty big confidence that code does what it should do.

+# Disadvantages of Functional Tests
+* I need to admit that writing functional tests can be time consuming.
+Especially when something doesn't work as expected, debugging became much harder.
+* Because functional tests are running service and dependencies (like database, queues) as docker images, we need to run it at least once.
+Usually it slow.
+* In ideal world we should run a new containers for each test.
+But it would be way too slow.
+So we need to run it once for all tests.
+If functional tests are written in a bad way, they can make tests interfering each other.
+It is critical that tests uses different object identifiers, clean state after test.

 # Summary
 I find Functional Tests as very interesting concept.
 TestContainers library make it possible to use this concept inside java world.